 From there, courses are broken down into easy to digest segments, ranging from 3 minutes to 15 minutes.
 There are also prompts and additional learning materials sprinkled in to keep you engaged throughout the process.
-Total length can be anywhere from a few hours to 12+ hours for in-depth courses.
+Total length can be anywhere from 2 hours to 12+ hours for in-depth courses.

 The courses themselves fall into the following nine categories:

 - Marketing & Business

 - Photography & Video

 - 3D & Animation